jhnwnstd/shannon/README.md

 ## Overview

-This project implements a computational method for estimating the word-level entropy and redundancy of languages, inspired by Claude E. Shannon's paper, "Prediction and Entropy of Printed English" (1951).
+This project implements a computational method for estimating language word-level entropy and redundancy, inspired by Claude E. Shannon's paper, "Prediction and Entropy of Printed English" (1951).
 While Shannon's original work focused only on English, this project extends the methodology to analyze:
 - Multiple English corpora (Brown, Reuters, Webtext, etc.)
 - European languages from the Europarl corpus
 - The Linear B script (writing system for Mycenaean Greek)

 ## Background

-In his 1951 paper, Shannon introduced a method to estimate the entropy and redundancy of a language by leveraging the predictability of characters based on preceding text.
-Entropy measures the average information content per symbol, while redundancy indicates the degree to which a language constrains or structures its text, making some sequences more predictable than others.
+In his 1951 paper, Shannon introduced a method to estimate a language's entropy and redundancy by leveraging the predictability of characters based on preceding text.
+Entropy measures the average information content per symbol, while redundancy indicates the degree to which a language constrains or structures its text, making some sequences more predictable.

 Shannon's experiments involved predicting the next letter in a sequence of text, and he used this predictability to calculate entropy.
 Higher predictability means lower entropy because the next letter can be guessed with higher accuracy, resulting in less new information.

-This project replicates and extends Shannon's methodology using KenLM, a modern language modeling tool that builds n-gram models to predict the next character in a sequence based on preceding characters.
+This project replicates and extends Shannon's methodology using KenLM.
+This modern language modeling tool builds n-gram models to predict the next character in a sequence based on preceding characters.

 ## Project Structure